RubinderS/NodeHotKey/readme.md

 # NodeHotKey
 https://github.com/Rubinder25/NodeHotKey
 https://www.npmjs.com/package/nodehotkey
-This is an autohotkey like library built in NodeJs
+This is an autohotkey like library for NodeJs

 ## Features